The Ultimate Guide to PVC ICD 10 Coding and Data Mapping

 This code makes the entire lookup process automatic, so you can easily drop it into any data pipeline.
 To better understand why programmatic mapping is so critical, it helps to know the history of coding systems.
 You can read more about that in our article on the ICD-10 to ICD-9 conversion.

-concept_id.
+Pro Tip: When you're building ETL jobs, always query for relationships to find the standard concept_id.
 Never hardcode mappings.
 They are brittle and will break as soon as the vocabularies are updated.
 The API's relationship endpoints are designed to always give you the most current, reliable mappings.
 For more code snippets, check the official documentation.

 Building a PVC Research Cohort with OMOP

 Your starting point is a base cohort of patients with PVCs, identified by the condition's standard concept ID.
-From there, the real work begins.
+From there, the substantive work begins.
 You can start exploring the vast, interconnected graph of the OMOP vocabulary to find clinically relevant patterns and associations.
 It’s this structured network of relationships that makes the model so effective for researchers.

 Traversing Concept Relationships